 If your span requirement is shorter than the length of your I-joist, you can trim it and proceed with the framing.

-This is not possible in the case of floor trusses.
+However, this is not possible in the case of floor trusses.

-How Far can you Span with Floor Trusses?
+How Far Can You Span with Floor Trusses?

-A span of a floor truss is highly dependent on the material of the truss and loading conditions.
+The span of a floor truss is highly dependent on the material of the truss and loading conditions.
 In general, a wooden floor truss can span over 30 feet or more.

 There is no specific building code that limits the length of a floor truss.